Halokavod/alx-low_level_programming/0x00-hello_world/README.md

 4.This script compiles a C file and creates an executable named cisfun.

 5.This script prints exactly "Programming is like building a multilingual puzzle, followed by a new line.

+6.This script prints a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.